karansrabcd01/AI_plantdocbot/README.md

 ## 📦 Model Files

-Due to file size limitations, model files are not included in the repository.
+Due to file size limitations (~103 MB), model files are not included in the repository.

 ### Download Models

-**Option 1:** Download pre-trained models from [Google Drive Link]
+**Option 1:** Download pre-trained models from [Google Drive Link - Add your link here]

 **Option 2:** Train your own models using the notebooks in `notebooks/`

 ### Model Placement

+After downloading, place files in:
 ```
 Backend/models/
 ├── ImageClassification_model_weights.pth  (~103 MB)